The Order (white supremacist group): In popular culture

 Several projects premiered during 1988, which drew inspiration from—albeit seldom direct depictions of—the events that unfolded during The Order's brief reign: The Oliver Stone-directed film Talk Radio, starring Eric Bogosian (who adapted his own play) as a fictional radio DJ similar to Alan Berg, drew inspiration from his assassination.
 That same year, the film Betrayed—directed by Costa-Gavras and starring Debra Winger as an undercover FBI agent, tasked with infiltrating Tom Berenger's clandestine "family"—also drew inspiration from The Order and its activities.
 In addition, a play from playwright Steven Dietz titled God's Country documented the real-life events in a triptych, utilizing several key individuals as characters.
 It premiered at Seattle's ACT Theatre on August 18, 1988.

 In 1989, the non-fiction book The Silent Brotherhood, written by investigative journalists Kevin Flynn and Gary Gerhardt, was published detailing The Order's history of events.

 A 1999 television film called Brotherhood of Murder, based upon the autobiography written by group member-turned-FBI informant Tom Martinez (along with co-writer John Guinther), aired on Showtime.
 It starred William Baldwin as Martinez; Kelly Lynch as his wife, Susan; and Peter Gallagher as The Order's leader Robert Jay Mathews.

 The crime drama-thriller film The Order, loosely based on the aforementioned Flynn & Gerhardt book The Silent Brotherhood, was released in 2024.
-It features portrayals from Nicholas Hoult as Mathews; Alison Oliver as his wife, Debbie; Sebastian Pigott as Bruce Pierce; Phillip Forest Lewitski as David Lane; Odessa Young as Zillah Craig; George Tchortov as Gary Yarbrough; Victor Slezak as Richard Butler, founder of Aryan Nations; Daniel Doheny as Walter West, also assassinated by members of The Order; Matias Lucas as Tony Torres (based on Tom Martinez); Chantal Perron as Jean Craig; and Marc Maron, in a cameo as Berg.
-Jude Law, Tye Sheridan, and Jurnee Smollett also star, in composite FBI roles.
 The film was directed by Justin Kurzel, with a screenplay written by Zach Baylin.